pageboard/pagecut/README.md

 Options are passed to the underlying prosemirror editor.

-`inspector` option must be specified as above, this function receives a url or a dom object.
+`inspector` option must be specified as above, this function receives an object with one of the following properties:
+- url
+- fragment (a non-empty document fragment with only Elements)

+Setting immediately the `title` property on that object will set the title of the loading block.

 Properties
 ----------